kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

 Note:
 We are treating the bme688 as if it was a LED light, will need to pull this pin (22) HIGH to power it.
 The Raspberry Pi-Pico 2W does not have a STEMMA QT/QWIIC connector on the controller but the BME688 has it.
-We can ouse the STEMMA QT / Qwiic JST SH 4-pin Cable with Premium Female connector.
+We use the STEMMA QT / Qwiic JST SH 4-pin Cable with female connector.
 The pinout on the connector is:
   RED -> 3.3VDC,
   BLK -> GND,
   BLU -> I2C SDA,